 - Subhana rabeel alazeem and Subhana rabeel aala were probably next, being repeated.
-I had him do these aloud for a while (lower voice) as he sometimes mixed up which one went with which position.
+I had him do these aloud for a while (lower voice).

 - Alfatihah was probably next.
 He learned this relatively fast as it is repeated in each rakat so he heard it over and over.
 I also observed him practicing it on his own by reciting it to himself at random times during the day, and once he had it, he recited it to me on his own at other times, which helped reinforce it.
 Practicing surahs between each other while going about the day, driving, going to check the mail, etc is a nice way to reinforce memorization and gives a sense of accomplishment.
 He did this on his own and I played along.

 - Al iklas is the next surah I taught him to use after Alfatihah at the beginning and we stuck with that until he had it down, which was pretty fast.
-This was also in the printout in its correct place so that was useful.
 I did not teach him any additional surahs after that until he had memorized the rest of the prayer.
-I stuck to surahs he knew, when we were praying together, to reinforce them.
+I stuck to only reciting surahs he knew, when we were praying together, to reinforce them.
 Once the entire prayer was memorized and very firm then we moved on to adding other surahs.

 It wasn’t very long after he’d started learning the salat that he began to want to lead the salat, and I told him when he had it all memorized he could try leading.
 This was a motivator and he really enjoyed leading once he got it all down, and it gave some variety.
 This also allows the opportunity to learn things to keep in mind when leading to allow someone to follow easily.

 From the point that he had all the parts memorized, unless he was very tired and didn’t want to lead that day, I would lead the first salat he did of the day, usually Dhuhr (to reinforce teaching) and he would lead the next one (Asr).
 Prior to that, he would recite sections of it to me in between prayers and ask me if it was correct (and read over it himself).
 Of course, when he first started leading, he would get stuck a few times, and require the start of the next line.
-When I was on my break, he would be praying solo, and I would sit nearby to listen to him and prompt him if he got stuck (several months down the line, I don’t always sit next to him and he doesn’t generally need prompting, but he likes me to listen to him).
+When I was on my break, he would be praying solo, and I would sit nearby to listen to him and prompt him if he got stuck until he didn’t need this.

 As I’m editing this, it’s 2 years down the road, and we’ve added Maghrib to his repertoire as well, plus sometimes Isha if he is already up at that time (not often, but when traveling and combining prayers especially).
 I do not ask him to lead every day now, especially if he is tired, but usually at least one prayer every other day so I can listen to him recite aloud and make sure any mistakes do not become habits.
 He has learned all the surahs I knew and we have learned several more together afterwards!

 Once the sections are memorized, teaching time isn’t over!
 It takes a while to get everything down and it’s easy to forget and make mistakes.
-In addition to keeping an eye on my son during the salat to make sure he was following correctly, we also had lengthy question and answer sessions afterwards, explanations of various salat-related questions, looking up supplementary material online to explain things, learning about what parts are optional, how to correct mistakes, variations in different people’s salat, determining timing of the prayers, etc. There are a billion questions your child will probably come up with which will provide prompts for additional learning investigations for quite some time!
+In addition to keeping an eye on my son during the salat to make sure he was following correctly, we also had lengthy question and answer sessions afterwards, explanations of various salat-related questions, looking up supplementary material online to explain things, learning about what parts are optional and what parts are required, how to correct mistakes, variations in different people’s salat (especially the section at the end), determining timing of the prayers, etc. There are a billion questions your child will probably come up with which will provide prompts for additional learning investigations for quite some time!
 He also had the coloring books on the resources page to work with at other times.

 After the first run through, the salat session usually went like this: